 What does Virgin Incentives have to do with it?

 Wouldn’t you know it, but Virgin Incentives’ product offering is great for customer rebates and acquisition.
-Use Virgin Experience Days Gift Cards for your rebates and your customer gets to do something extraordinary, a good feeling that will be associated (and remembered) with your business, while cash is forgettable and gets absorbed into everyday life.
+Use our Virgin branded gift cards or experience vouchers for your rebates and your customer gets to do something extraordinary, a good feeling that will be associated (and remembered) with your business, while cash is forgettable and gets absorbed into everyday life.

 They’re also versatile, so you can use them for rebates, sales incentives, customer competitions and more, sharing that positive feeling all throughout your business.